crystlbrd/Exceptionist/README.md

 # Exceptionist

 Exceptionist tries to provide more control over which exceptions are thrown without losing any important information.
-It's providing a simple logging mechanism for object to save all there exceptions and control which one of those should actually be thrown when executed.
+It's providing a simple logging mechanism for objects to save all its exceptions and control which one of those should actually be thrown when the object is executed.

 ## Requirements